2026 Chicago Bungalow Kitchen Renovation Costs at a Glance

 - Best for: Families who entertain, modern lifestyles

-- Character preservation: Keep original trim and replicate on beam
+- Character preservation: Keep original trim profiles and replicate on new beam

 Option 2: Respect Original Layout